What does it mean to be vegan? — Beyond Veganism

 Joining a vegan community is important for most (and essential to many) in providing the moral support needed in a meat-centric society.
 I got started with raw food by attending raw vegan potlucks.
 I didn't know what a vegan was until after I had been to many raw vegan potlucks.
 It took me even longer to figure out what was — and was not — raw.
 This experience was very positive for me.
 Prior to that, my experience was that everyone was “against” my new healthy choices.

 The community support is priceless when you're making a big change.
 I highly encourage anyone and everyone to look on meetup.com for the nearest raw food group, vegetarian group, vegan group or healthy foods group.
+(If you're near the Ithaca, New York area, check out my meetup group.)
 Attend a potluck and meet some people.
 Worst case scenario is that you're bored.
 Best case scenario is that you discover an amazing community of people who you come to love and enjoy.

 Well, actually, there is one other problem.
 These communities tend to have pervasive and dangerous assumptions, and while I highly support finding and founding such communities, I think its about time we started busting some of these common myths.